epicentre-msf/hmatch/README.md

 ##### Manual matching

-Manually-specified corrections, linking sets of hierarchical levels in the raw data to a corresponding code column in the reference data.
+Manually-specified matches, linking sets of hierarchical levels in the raw data to a corresponding code column in the reference data.

 ``` r
 drc_man <- data.frame(adm1 = NA_character_,